Property · Last updated 2 June 2026

 Gibraltar Landlord Guide: Renting Out Your Property in 2026

-Every individual receiving rental income from Gibraltar property must register with the Income Tax Office (ITO).
-This applies whether you are a Gibraltar resident or a non-resident.
+Every individual receiving rental income from Gibraltar property must register with the Income Tax Office, whether they are resident in Gibraltar or not.

 Registration requires: